alfmep/libujson/README.md

 **-q, --quiet**		Silent mode, don't write anything to standard output.

-**-s, --schema=SCHEMA_FILE**	Verify the JSON document using a JSON schema file.
+**-c, --schema=SCHEMA_FILE**	Verify the JSON document using a JSON schema file.
 This option may be set multiple times.
 The first schema file is the main schema used to validate the JSON document.
 More schema files can then be added that can be referenced by the main and other schema files.

 **-d, --verbose**	Verbose mode.
 Print verbose schema verification output.

-**-r, --relaxed**	Relaxed parsing, don't use strict mode when parsing.
+**-s, --strict**	Parse JSON documents in strict mode.

 **-v, --version**	Print version and exit.

 **-h, --help**		Print help and exit.

 ## ujson-print